Wiooo/DunkyScript/README.md

 # TestScript
-A Python language project from my freshman year of high school.
+A Python language project from my first/second year of high school.